Synod of Chester: Second Synod

 Augustine's second meeting was a much larger affair.
 Bede's records clearly stated seven bishops and "many most learned men" from the monastery at Bangor-on-Dee attended.
-The only certain bishoprics at the time were St. Asaph's, Meneva, Bangor, and Llandaff, so the meeting would have included not only the majority of the leaders of the British church but also close successors to Saints David, Asaph, Deiniol, and Teilo.
+The only certain bishoprics at the time were St. Asaph's, Menevia, Bangor, and Llandaff, so the meeting would have included not only the majority of the leaders of the British church but also close successors to Saints David, Asaph, Deiniol, and Teilo.

 The Ecclesiastical History gives no detail concerning the location of this meeting.
 If the meeting itself was not at Chester but somewhere further south, presumably the Chester synod was the conference among the Welsh prelates beforehand to discuss how to respond to Augustine's demands and who would attend.
 Bede discusses this assembly, saying the Britons sought out a "holy and discreet man" who lived as a hermit among them.
 The hermit advised them to test Augustine: they should arrive late to the meeting and see whether he displayed the humility to rise in greeting.
 If so, the hermit advised them to accept him as a man of God and trustworthy in his leadership.

 As it happened, Augustine did not rise from his place to meet the late-comers and the synod fell apart completely, with Augustine calling down divine vengeance upon the natives.
 Bede, while sympathetic enough to record the reasons for their recalcitrance, goes on to take the subsequent battle of Chester – where the Welsh kings of kingdom of Powys and Gwynedd seem to have been killed with hundreds of monks from Bangor-on-Dee – as a fulfilment of Augustine's curse and punishment for the errors of the Celtic practice: "All... through the dispensation of the Divine judgment, fell out exactly as he had predicted".
 Similarly, the Anglo-Saxon Chronicle does not record either the Welsh or Hwiccan gatherings of churchmen, but in its account of the battle of Chester repeats Augustine's curses and explains the battle as the fulfilment of his prophecy.